TaqBostan/react-svgdotjs/README.md

 ## On-demand changes

-To add, remove, or change elements in React event handlers, first add `ref` to `SvgContainer` like so:
+To add, remove, or change SVG elements in React event handlers, first add `ref` to `SvgContainer` like so:

 ```js
 const svgContainer = React.useRef();